estebanways/back-up-and-restore-custom-directories/README.md

 ### Back Up and Restore Issues

 For the most part, you can simply back up directories and restore them to another computer.
-However, there is one very important detail to ensure everything works smoothly.
+However, there are some very important details to ensure everything works smoothly.

+#### /etc/ Directory

+The current backup version includes the entire `/etc/` directory.
+However, it can be made more granular by backing up only specific configuration files or subdirectories, such as `/etc/network/interfaces`, `/etc/hosts`, `/etc/ssl/`, `/etc/ssh`, or `/etc/postgresql/<version>/main/`.

+Maintaining a single `/etc/` archive is often the best approach for managing system-level configurations.
+To use it, extract the /etc/ tarball to a location within your home directory.
+This allows you to browse individual configuration files and selectively update your system as needed.

+It’s generally recommended to copy and paste the text contents of configuration files rather than copying the files themselves.
+This approach helps you avoid potential permission or ownership issues that can occur when directly overwriting system files.

 #### Custom ~/config/ Directory